MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 1. Visit the WLS Admin console.
 1. In the left navigator, expand the tree to select **Security Realms** -> **myrealm** -> **Providers**.
-1. If the integration was successful, you will find the AAD provider for example `AzureActiveDirectoryProvider`.
+1. If the integration was successful, you'll find the AAD provider for example `AzureActiveDirectoryProvider`.
 1. In the left navigator, expand the tree to select **Security Realms** -> **myrealm** -> **Users and Groups**.
-1. If the integration was successful, you will find users from the AAD provider.
+1. If the integration was successful, you'll find users from the AAD provider.

 ### Lock down and secure LDAP access over the internet